UNITED STATES

 Prior period development and other

-This consists of our estimate of MCR adjustments in the current period which relate to prior period dates of service.
+current period which relate to prior period dates of service.
 We exclude these amounts to isolate our best estimate of current period performance.

 Restructuring costs primarily consist of employee severance and benefit arrangements and contract termination costs.